Music: Early Music

 - Presents music history in chronological time periods, as it developed in association with every form of human culture and activity, not as an isolated phenomenon.

-- Successor to Percy Scholes' Oxford companion to music and Denis Arnold's The New Oxford companion to music, this single volume companion edition covers wide-ranging topics for a broad spectrum of music readers.
+Successor to Percy Scholes' Oxford companion to music and Denis Arnold's The New Oxford companion to music, this companion edition format honours the tradition to cover wide-ranging topics for a broad spectrum of music readers.

 The Oxford history of Western music /